TESTUDO'S SNORKEL GUIDE: The Wreck of the Geneva Kathleen

 Brain Coral encrusts a winch wheel.

-image A second winch wheel that is located out closer to the reefimage A section of the anchor chain
+A second winch wheel that is located out closer to the reef A section of the anchor chain

 Cleats and rope tie anchors